KevinRhode/PWA-Text-Editor/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://choosealicense.com/licenses/mit/)
 ## Description
-PWA-Text-Editor is a Progressive web applicatoin has been created for use when working with javascript.
+PWA-Text-Editor is a Progressive web applicatoin that's been created for use when working with note taking and code snippets.
 Styling helps users feel like they are coding in a IDE.
 It uses IndexedDB for data presistance, and localstorage as a backup.
 A service worker was also implemented in with this, allowing for offline mode and a faster experence.

   ## Technology Stack